 Flexibility may be helpful, but it is definitely not required.
 You will feel the burn and shake every single session regardless of your flexibility level.
 Modifications are frequently shown throughout the hour-long class.
 Stretching becomes a welcome relief after each target area regimen, which helps improve flexibility over time.
 Of course, I follow their recommendation of lot of hydration and stretching following every class, which helps keep my muscles in shape for the next round.

 4. You need time and expensive clothes.

 Ummm…yes and no. You only need an hour, BUT, I’m not drenched in sweat when I leave, so I can fit a few errands in after if needed!
-Also, Barre Forte offers Mini Barre childcare sessions too, so bring your kid!
+Also, Barre Forte offers Mini Barre childcare sessions too (west location only), so bring your kid!
 As for clothes, you should always look the part, right?
 Minus the expensive part.
 I typically wear leggings and a tank.
 These don’t have to be $100 items and there is a broad range of styles represented at Barre Forte—all very comfortable.
 The one thing you truly do need, though, is a pair of grippy socks!
 Trust me, they make the planks easier!

 5. It’s not a workout.